wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_account_get_from-public-key.md

 ---
-title: xem:/account/get/from-public-key \[GET\]
+title: /account/get/from-public-key - NEM
-description: Alternatively you can retrieve the account data by providing the publickey for the account.
+description: Example code for the /account/get/from-public-key rest method. Сomplete guide on how to use /account/get/from-public-key rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters